-In the example below you can see that the two failed Audits include a missing eventAction with a value of "click" and a misspelled eventCategory with a value of "Downloads", instead of "Download"
+In the example below you can see that two of the three failed Audits include a missing eventAction with a value of "click" and a misspelled eventCategory with a value of "Downloads", instead of "Download"

 In a similar breakdown for Custom Dimensions, you can see that there are two failed Audits, including a case where dimension1 was not set altogether and another error where the value of dimension1 was set to "Silver", when "Gold" was the expected result.